-Now that we know the side effects cold weather conditions can cause, lets discuss some steps one can take to ensure their workers need not worry about the harsh temperatures.
-It is important for you to recognize the environment and the workplace conditions.
-If you believe they are too dangerous, it may be best to close shop, or invest in industrial space heaters to keep the environment warm and safe.
-It is also important to recognize the warning signs of cold induced illnesses and injuries, as well as know what to do should one occur.
+Now that we know the side effects cold weather conditions can cause, let’s discuss some steps one can take to ensure their workers need not worry about the harsh temperatures.
+It is important for you to recognize the environment and workplace conditions.
+If you believe they are too dangerous, it may be best to close shop or invest in industrial space heaters to keep the environment warm and safe.
+It is also important to recognize the warning signs of cold-induced illnesses and injuries, as well as know what to do should one occur.
+Safety should always be the top priority.

 While it is important for you to understand the risks cold environments can cause to workers, it is equally important for your workers to understand them as well.
 Train your workers about cold-induced illnesses and injuries.
 Teach them the warning signs and how to act should a cold-induced illness occurs.
 Encourage your workers to dress for the occasion!
 Make sure they wear proper clothing for cold, wet, and windy conditions.
 It is strongly recommended to dress in layers.